PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 categories: ["Guides", "Product analytics"]
 ---

 Most analytics tools just give you the hard numbers: views, clicks, conversions.
 This is a good starting point, but statistics alone give you an incomplete picture – why did the user rageclick or fail to convert?
-Enter session recording
+Enter session recording.

 ### Why you need session recording